 Fillings are typically made from amalgam, composite resin, gold, or dental-grade porcelain.
 They are intended to repair a modest-sized cavity that forms in the enamel layer of a tooth.
-Inconsistencies in your daily oral hygiene routine, procrastinating your dental checkups at Ronald Levine, and the passage of time can have an adverse effect on a filling.
+Inconsistencies in your daily oral hygiene routine, procrastinating your dental checkups at Blue Ribbon Dental, and the passage of time can have an adverse effect on a filling.

 These things increase the chances of bacteria weakening the bond between the filling and the surrounding tooth enamel.
 This is even more likely to be an issue for a large filling or a filling on the biting surface of a tooth.